meetashok/meetashok.github.io/_posts/2020-09-06-cs50-lecture-notes.md

 If we want to store a number of variables of the same type, using an `array` could make sense.
 For example, using an `array` to store the scores of a student from different subjects is a good idea.
 When declaring an `array` in C, we have to specify the size.
+We can loop-up any index in the array in constant time.

 {% highlight C %}
 // declaring an empty array of size 3